 - “Nebraska” suggested we contact the New York City Mayor’s office and discuss with them our desire to make a New York connection with a literacy program or organization.
 The Mayor’s office forwarded us to the Literacy Assistance Center in downtown Manhattan.

 - The Literacy Assistance Center was delighted to meet with us!
 Together we developed a grassroots program and named it “The Bookbinders’ Guild Awards for Library Development”

 - The Guild’s “Promote Literacy Campaign” launched in 1992.

-- Our first event was held Saturday, August 29, 1992 in Central Park as our inaugural Charity Softball Game against WNEW-FM 102.7.
-The radio station has since become defunct but back in the 90’s they were undoubtedly one of the most popular radio stations in the country.
+- Our first event was held Saturday, August 29, 1992, in Central Park as our inaugural Charity Softball Game against WNEW-FM 102.7.
+The radio station has since become defunct, but back in in its day it was one of the most popular radio stations in the country.

 - The 15th Annual Literacy Recognition Awards Ceremony was held Friday, June 2, 2000.
 This ceremony was sponsored entirely by the Bookbinders’ Guild of New York.
-The Guild has sponsored this event annually now for over 10 years.
+The Guild went on to sponsor this event for more than ten years.

 - There was an enormous community need